tekknolagi/isdt/assignments/02-cli-constructive.md

 ```

 This is not a standard feature of Linux or POSIX--it's specific to the network
 servers that Tufts uses.
-Nevertheless, `.snapshot` can be very useful when you
+Nevertheless, `.snapshot/` can be very useful when you
 accidentally remove or overwrite an important file and want to get the old
 version back.
 (In the next module, we'll learn about version control systems,
-which are like `.snapshot` but supercharged.)
+which are like `.snapshot/` but supercharged.)
 In this part of the assignment,
 you'll write a shell script that automates the process of finding what files
 have been added to a directory since its most recent snapshot.